Chmod 755 jre-6u31-linux-x64.bin

 $ Sh jre-6u31-linux-x64.bin

-As you will note, the execution of the binary file will only create a new subdirectory in the files needed to run programs in java.
+As you will note, the execution of the binary file will do nothing but create a new subdirectory inside the files needed to run programs in java.

 At this point we are ready to teach you to use Debian as their own version of Java that you just downloaded.
 To do this we will use the tool magnifito "update-alternatives".